devplayg/blog/content/tech/go_what-is-go.md

     enables flexible and modular program construction.
 Go compiles quickly to machine code yet has the convenience of garbage collection and the power of run-time reflection.
 It's a fast, statically typed, compiled language that feels like a dynamically typed, interpreted language.

+## 철학

+- Errors are values
+- Goroutine & Chan
+- Multiple results
+- Do not communicate by sharing memory; instead, share memory by communicating.
+- “static” binaries
+- "http" package